biermanr/StaticPheWeb/dev_notes.md

 I even included a call to "VACUUM" in the `convert_matrix_to_sqlite_normalized` function to try and shrink the database, but it didn't help.

+Mar 11th 2025: Experimenting with fpdf2 to create a PDF report
+---
+I'm going to try and use the fpdf2 library to create a PDF report for Spheweb as an alternative to the HTML report.
+My concern is whether or not the PDF report will be too large, but I think it's worth trying.

+Key features I want to include in the PDF report:
+- Title page with the name of the phenotype that link to subsequent pages
+- Multiple pages of Manhattan plots with a table of the top variants below each plot

+To get started, I'm going to build the PDF from a subset of the matrix.tsv.gz file.